 The diagram shows how your driveway can be initially cleared to reduce the possibility that after the plow passes you will be snow-bound again.
 We suggest that you clear your driveway in this manner, shoveling snow in the direction of traffic and clearing a "pocket" next to your driveway as shown; snow accumulation on the plow will drop into that pocket and the amount that goes into the driveway opening will be minimized.

 Emergency parking bans are routinely declared during storm events or for clean-up after a storm ends.
 If you want to receive an email notification when a parking ban is declared be sure to subscribe to our email notification list.
 Alternatively, you may check the local TV stations for closings and delays.

 When parking bans are called no overnight parking is permitted in the town municipal parking lots as well as on all town streets.
 However, one municipal parking lot has been designated for use for overnight parking during parking bans.
-The lot is located on the southwest corner of Cabot Street and Maine Street down near Fort Andross (view a map of the parking lot location (PDF)).
+The lot is located on the southwest corner of Cabot Street and Maine Street down near Fort Andross (view a map of the Cabot Street parking lot).
 Users may park overnight in this lot only and must remove their vehicles from this lot by 7 a.m. the next morning.

 No parking is allowed in the lot between 7 to 8 a.m. to allow clearing of snow so the parking lot can be used during business hours.
 Vehicles left parked in this lot after 7 a.m. are subject to removal by towing at the vehicle owner's expense.

 After the storm stops and we clear all the roads we will then remove the plows and return once again to sand or salt all areas.
 On Maine Street we clear the sidewalks and windrow the snow into the center of this wide street.
 Brunswick has 30 miles of sidewalks, and once the storm diminishes we concentrate on opening them up.
 We first do the downtown area and the school zones and then work our way to all other areas.